unm-idi/code-challenge/README.md

 ## Instructions
 1. Fork this repository.
 2. Write your code to solve the two challenges listed above.
 3. Using your code, create an output file that produces solutions for the scenarios listed in the `data/tests.json` file.
-Details can be found in the _Testing & Output File_ below.
+Details can be found in the _Testing & Output File_ section below.
 4. Create a file named INSTRUCTIONS that detail how to run your code.
 5. Commit and push your code.
 6. Create a pull request.